Matoex/fau.tv-speed-controller/README.md

 - click on Temporary Extensions->"Load Teporary Add-on..."

 - **select the file `manifest.json` in the subdirectory `firefox/`** of previously unziped project folder.

 after this, the extension will be installed.

+### How to install on Edge

+- download this repository and unzip it.

+- in your edge browser, open the options menu (three dots at the top right of your screen)->extensions or simply open the URL `edge://extensions/`

+- check the "developer options" button at the bottom left of the screen.
+This will open a menu at the top of your screen.

+- click on "Load unpacked" and **select the chrome folder** in the previously unziped project folder.

+after this, the extension will be installed.